-In QuickBooks, move Income Account up to follow Item Name and remove Sales Price and Manufacturer's part number.
+In QuickBooks, we will add Description and remove Sales Price and Manufacturer's part number.

-Open the Excel file, Flower Grower Items in the QB 2010 Sample Files folder (make sure the column orders match in Excel and QuickBooks) and copy and paste the list (excluding the Item label row) to the Add/Edit Multiple List Entries screen.
+Open the Excel file, Flower Grower Items to import in the QB 2010 Sample Files folder (make sure the column orders match in Excel and QuickBooks) and copy and paste.